SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/ALToolbox/al_income_itemizedjobs.md

 * their job title.
 This is mostly for their benefit, and is the simplest way of asking for the information.
 * information about their employer.
 They can mark if they are self-employed, and the module will mark the employers name as "self-employed".
-* how much the user gets paid.
-This screen handles both hourly and salaried workers, and asks how often they receive their pay, and if they have any deductions from their paycheck.
-  * if you need more detailed information about someone's pay, such as their tips and taxes withheld, you should use [the `ALItemizedJobList` class](alincome/itemizedjobs.md)
+* if it's hourly, and how often the users receives payment
+* Itemized information from their paystub (hence the name of the class!).
+  By default this includes gross wages, federal taxes, and insurance deductions.
+  * users can also enter different sources of income and deductions, that can happen on different time periods from their standard pay period, like yearly bonuses or weekly tips.

-You can let the user review their answers with the following screen:
+You can let the user review their answers with the following screen.

 ```yml
 id: job review